 Jean Gabriel also was dragged from tribunal to tribunal, military tribunal and crimes tribunal, to the Sub-Prefecture, the Prefecture, and the capital of the Province before the governor and the viceroy.

-- Jesus is helped by the Cyrenian on the road to torture (Mark 15:21).
+- Jesus is helped by the Cyrenian on the road to crucifixion (Mark 15:21).

-Jean Gabriel, exhausted, was pitied by a scholar, Lieou Kiou Lin, who had him transported, at his expense, on a litter and even accompanied him during the two days after his arrest that the trip lasted.
+Jean Gabriel, exhausted, was pitied by a scholar, Lieou Kiou Lin, who had him transported, at his expense, on a litter and even accompanied him during the two days that the trip lasted.

 - Jesus was mistreated, insulted, slapped, covered in sputum, and flogged.